New-school hip-hop: Background

 Bambaataa's first records, for instance, two versions of "Zulu Nation Throwdown" (Winley, 1980), were recorded with just drums and rhymes.
 When Bambaataa heard the released records, a complete live band had been added.
 Something closer to his intentions can be heard on a portion of Death Mix, a low-quality bootleg of a Zulu Nation night at James Monroe High School in the Bronx, released without his permission on Winley Records in 1983.
 Likewise on the bootleg Live Convention '82 (Disco Wax, 1982), Grand Wizard Theodore cuts the first six bars of Rufus Thomas's "Do the Funky Penguin" together for five and a half minutes while an MC raps over the top.
 Grandmaster Flash's "Superrappin'" (Enjoy, 1979) had a pumping syncopated rhythm and The Furious Five emulating his spinbacks and needle drops and chanting that "that Flash is on the beatbox going ..."
 The beatbox itself however, a drum machine which Flash had added to his turntable set-up some time earlier, was absent on the record, the drums being produced by a live drummer.

-Kool Moe Dee's verbal personal attacks on Busy Bee Starski live at Harlem World in 1982 caused a popular sensation in hip hop circles.
+Kool Moe Dee's verbal personal attacks on Busy Bee Starski live at Harlem World in 1982 caused a popular sensation in hip-hop circles.
 In the same way, groups like the Cold Crush Brothers and The Force MCs were known for their routines, competitive attitude, and battle rhymes.
 Tapes of battles like these circulated widely, even without them becoming viable recordings.
 Apart from some social commentary like Melle Mel's one verse on "Superrappin'", Kurtis Blow's ruefully comedic "The Breaks" (Mercury, 1980) and a spurt of records following the success of Grandmaster Flash and the Furious Five's "The Message" (Sugar Hill, 1982), the old school specialized lyrically in party rhymes.

-Advent
+Notable artists

 One time, in probably 1983, I was in the park in Brooklyn.
 I was getting beat up by about eight kids, I don't even remember why.
 But as it was happening, this dude was walkin' by with one of those big boom boxes.
 And as he's walking by, we hear [imitates the unmistakable intro drum pattern from Run-D.M.C.'s 'Sucker MCs', loudly].
 They all stopped beating me, and we all just stood there, listening to this phenomenon.
 I could have run, but I didn't, I was just so entranced by what I heard.
 Then the dude with the box passed by and the kids continued to beat me up.
 But it didn't matter.
 I felt good.
-I knew right then that I had to get into this hip hop shit.
+I knew right then that I had to get into this hip-hop shit.